 On May 8, 2012, DWM Petroleum wired an initial refundable cash deposit to the third party in the amount of US\$5 million.
-This cash deposit has been recorded on the Company's balance sheet as a "Transaction Prepayment".
 On July 3, 2012, DWM Petroleum made a second refundable cash deposit in the amount of US\$2 million.
-A third refundable cash deposit in the amount of US\$3 million is due to be sent to the third party on or before August 24, 2012.
+On August 17, 2012 a third refundable cash deposit in the amount of US\$3 million was paid.
+These cash deposits have been recorded on the Company's balance sheet as "Transaction Prepayment".
+Under the terms of the Option Agreement, this cash deposit remains fully refundable until DWM Petroleum exercises the option and the parties sign a definitive purchase agreement.